sanyamsharmaa/TIL-Wisdom-Logs/README.md

-These methods are used tranform data type of data to transfer and store it optimally JSON.stringify(obj) take a json object and return a string JSON.parse(str) is completely opposite of above, converts string of object to json object note : JSON.parese() return object for Null value even type of Null is object itself - this is historic quirk
+These methods are used tranform data type of data to transfer and store it optimally JSON.stringify(obj) take a json object and return a string JSON.parse(str) is completely opposite of above, converts string of object to json object note : JSON.parse() return object for Null value instead of error, even type of Null is object itself - this is historic quirk

 ### Map
 const map = new Map() // declaration, having methods - map.set(key, value), map.get(key), map.has(key), map.delete()

-### response?.data
-checks wheather response is undefined ot not if yes then access data, help to avoid unnecessary erros

 ### Request and Response methods -
 request-